 2. Turn the lights off to begin the rehearsal

 Change up the vibe in the room.
-If it isn’t to dark and some of the decorations bring some added light, a unique lighting effect could change the ambience for a different feeling in the room.
+If it isn’t too dark and some of the decorations bring some added light, a unique lighting effect could change the ambiance.
+A lighting change can result in a different feeling within the rehearsal.

 3. Have a pumpkin picking activity